CyberAI Connect

 03

-Speech LanguageOptionalLanguage the TTS should speak in.
-Auto-detect reads the document language automatically
+Speech LanguageThe language the voice speaks in.
+Auto-detect reads the document's own language

-Output LanguageOptionalTranslate the document to another language before speaking.
-Select a target language or leave as Original (no translation)
+Output LanguageTranslate the document into another language before reading it, or leave as Original (no translation)

-1. 01Place your document on the scanner glass or feeder.
+1. 01Place your document in the feeder or on the glass.

-2. 02Select your preferred Voice, Speech Language, and optionally an Output Language for translation.
+2. 02Choose a Voice, the Speech Language, and (optionally) an Output Language if you want it translated first.

-7. 07The MP3 is delivered to your email/SMS when ready.
+6. 06The MP3 arrives by email/text when it's ready.
 Tap ?
-Scan Another Document to start again.
+Scan Another Document to go again.

 ?

-Output Language and Speech Language work together.
-For example: set Output Language to Japanese and Speech Language to Japanese to scan an English document and hear it spoken in Japanese.
+Speech Language and Output Language work together -- for example, set both to Japanese to scan an English page and hear it spoken in Japanese.

 ?